Circular dichroism

 Circular dichroism (CD) is dichroism involving circularly polarized light, i.e., the differential absorption of left- and right-handed light.
 Left-hand circular (LHC) and right-hand circular (RHC) polarized light represent two possible spin angular momentum states for a photon, and so circular dichroism is also referred to as dichroism for spin angular momentum.
 This phenomenon was discovered by Jean-Baptiste Biot, Augustin Fresnel, and Aimé Cotton in the first half of the 19th century.
 Circular dichroism and circular birefringence are manifestations of optical activity.
 It is exhibited in the absorption bands of optically active chiral molecules.
 CD spectroscopy has a wide range of applications in many different fields.
-Most notably, UV CD is used to investigate the secondary structure of proteins.
+Most notably, far-UV CD is used to investigate the secondary structure of proteins.
 UV/Vis CD is used to investigate charge-transfer transitions.
 Near-infrared CD is used to investigate geometric and electronic structure by probing metal d→d transitions.
 Vibrational circular dichroism, which uses light from the infrared energy region, is used for structural studies of small organic molecules, and most recently proteins and DNA.